How to make Word documents accessible

 Headings

-Add page headings using the styles gallery in Word so people can find what they need quickly and easily.
+Add page headings using the heading styles gallery in Word so people can scan text for what they need easily.

 On this page